Daisy

 Leaves:Basal rosette of spoon-shaped leaves

-Flowers:White ray florets with yellow disk
+Flowers:White ray petals with yellow disc flowers

-Stem:Short stems with solitary flower
+Stem:Short stems with solitary flowers

 Growth Habits